 The Prosecutor may decide to bring a case against the person accused of committing an act of domestic violence in West Palm Beach when they have the support of the injured person.
 They also need a supporting witness and testimony to prove their case.
 If they have an uncooperative person who suffered from domestic violence and does not want to participate, it can be difficult for the Prosecutor to bring a case against the accused individual.

 How Prosecutors Demonstrate Guilt

 The Prosecutor brings evidence to a Jury or Judge that shows evidence of guilt of the crime alleged.
-It is the Prosecutor’s job to bring forth all the evidence in the case from the injured party, law enforcement, photographs, as well as digital and audio recordings.
-They argue the case to the best of their ability and let a Jury decide whether the government proved beyond every reasonable doubt that an act of domestic violence was committed.
+It is the Prosecutor’s job to bring forth all the evidence in the case from the injured party, Law Enforcement, photographs, as well as digital and audio recordings.
+They argue the case to the best of their ability and let a Jury decide whether the government proved beyond every reasonable doubt that an act of domestic violence was committed in West Palm Beach.

 All prosecution is based on evidence a person committed a crime.
 The evidence must be proven and presented to a Jury.
 The proof must consist of verbal statements, testimonies from witnesses, as well as physical evidence such as photographs and recordings to show that the accused did what is alleged.
 A defense Attorney at Leifert & Leifert has experience contesting these types of charges and protecting Defendants from serious penalties.
 If you are facing the prosecution of domestic violence in West Palm Beach, consult with one of our Lawyers today.